TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

       *message* is a message representation, if called as :meth:`iteritems` or return a list of such pairs if called as :meth:`items`.
-The messages are represented as instances of the appropriate format-specific :class:`Message` subclass unless a custom message factory was specified when the :class:`Mailbox` instance was initialized.
+The messages are represented as instances of the appropriate format-specific :class:`Message` subkundi unless a custom message factory was specified when the :class:`Mailbox` instance was initialized.